 3. DISCUSSION

 The proliferation of digital imaging has led to an unprecedented accumulation of biodiversity data.
 However, the heterogeneous nature of these datasets presents significant challenges for standardization and analysis.
 Recent advancements in computer vision technologies have emerged as a promising solution to address these complexities.
 Thus, a powerful, accessible, and environmentally responsible way forward for academics may be the utilization of large pre-trained models.
 These models are trained on extensive datasets which few academic collaborations are able to match (e.g., the billion masks used to train SAM; Krillov et al., 2023).

+To this end, powerful pre-trained models can be effectively leveraged for a variety of tasks with minimal, or no, fine-tuning (Zhai et al. 2022).

 The zero-shot object detection capabilities of groundingDINO (Feng et al., 2023) offer significant advantages when processing non-standardized citizen science data.
 The heterogeneous nature of images on platforms like iNaturalist, where organisms may be positioned anywhere within the frame, camouflaged against diverse backgrounds, or present alongside other species, highlights the value of general text-prompt-based object detection.
 However, it is crucial to understand the inherent limitations of these detection algorithms in biological applications.
 The examples presented in this paper primarily utilize common organisms (flowers and fish) that were likely well-represented in the training datasets of both groundingDINO and SAM (Segment Anything Model).
 While this suggests reliable performance for frequently photographed organisms, such as those commonly documented on citizen science platforms, the algorithms may exhibit reduced accuracy when applied to specialized scientific imagery.
 For instance, paleontological specimens, microscopy data, or museum collections may present unique challenges due to their absence from the models’ training data.